Obscuretone/obscuretone.github.io/public/posts/en/assent.md

 The ordinary legislative-processing role is not where the Crown's day-to-day meaning lives.
 The Crown is symbolically enormous, legally embedded, and historically load-bearing.
 But in routine bill passage, the system mostly expects the endpoint to return `assent`.

-That is not a monarch.
+Calling that a monarch feels generous.

 That is a dependency.

-## The Endpoint Is Not The Power
+## The Endpoint And The Power

 The absurdity is useful because it separates two things that are usually blurred together.